 The IRPA is primarily administered by the Minister of Citizenship and Immigration.
 The IRPA allows for the Minister to issue binding ministerial instructions that direct immigration policy without the need for Parliamentary review or legislative amendment.
 To date, these ministerial instructions have been used for such purposes as establishing permanent residence pilot programmes, regulating the processing of temporary residence applications and managing application intake.

 Operational manuals and instructions, and programme delivery updates, play a critical role in establishing immigration policy and are meant to provide guidance to delegated immigration authorities.
 They outline various temporary public policies and programme requirements and are subject to frequent change as they can be quickly released and amended as required.
 In practice, they are heavily relied upon by immigration authorities in their decision making.

 With the onset of the covid-19 pandemic, we have also seen the use of emergency orders in council, which is a legislative tool rarely used in the immigration context.
 Orders in council are recommendations from Federal Cabinet and are not subject to Parliamentary review before they are implemented.
-Currently, three orders in council govern the temporary travel prohibitions and the quarantine and isolation obligations for persons entering Canada that have been introduced to curb the spread of covid-19.
+Currently, orders in council govern the temporary travel prohibitions and the quarantine and isolation obligations for persons entering Canada that have been introduced to curb the spread of covid-19.
 These orders have been frequently amended throughout the course of the pandemic and remain in place at the time of writing.

 ii The immigration authorities